-What TV shows could you watch on Hulu if you want to see some woman-on-woman action?
-Hulu’s original content keeps getting queerer and queerer and they’re becoming exclusive hosts of The L Word now that the legendary program is leaving Netflix.
-What’s streaming on Hulu with lesbian, bisexual, queer and gay characters?
+What TV shows could you watch on Hulu if you want to see some gay, lesbian or bisexual women characters?
+Hulu’s original content keeps getting more queer and there are so many television programs for the LGBT audience.
+What’s lesbian and streaming on Hulu with lesbian, bisexual, queer, trans and gay characters?
 What streaming TV shows on Hulu have LGBT content?
-These are questions you may have asked a search engine that brought you RIGHT HERE, where we will answer them.
+These are questions you may have asked a search engine that brought you RIGHT HERE, where we will answer them!

 If you’ve not already seen The L Word then I imagine you have your reasons, like that most of it wasn’t very good, or that you have no interest in the lives of a bunch of glamorous lesbians in Los Angeles living, laughing, loving, and going gay for Shane.
 But being snowed in might be your big chance to get to know our girls!
 We’ve even provided you with an L Word Watcher’s Guide.